fikerdamene/Home_Sales/README.md

 This project utilizes Apache Spark and Spark SQL to perform data analysis on a dataset of home sales.
 The analysis includes various SQL queries to derive insights such as average prices based on different criteria.

-Requirements
+- Requirements

-Apache Spark 3.x
+-Apache Spark 3.x

-Java 11
+-Java 11

 - Setup